 - Function as an Anti-oxidant

-The beta-carotene in cayenne and other organic peppers works as an antioxidant that prevents or repairs the damage caused by free radicals.
+The beta-carotene in cayenne and other organic peppers works as an antioxidant that counteracts the damage caused by free radicals.

 One of the hottest peppers, the small, red-hot habanero, provides exceptional health benefits, too.
 The oils in these peppers put fiery heat and flavor into Tex-Mex dishes while doing some amazing things for your overall health.